 Huskers Do Big Things

 Our students and graduates leverage their Nebraska education into exciting, wide-ranging opportunities around the state, nation and globe.
+We have a relationship with a number of arts organizations and can help students arrange internships, attend residencies and symposia and take summer workshops.

 Careers

-• Assistant Professor of Ceramics
+• University Professor

-• Assistant Curator of Ceramics
+• Museum Curator

 Graduate Schools

-• Alfred University--New York State College of Ceramics
+• Alfred University-New York State College of Ceramics

-• University of Nebraska–Lincoln
+• University of Florida, Gainesville

 Have Questions?
 We're Here to Help